TobiasBriones/gencesk-2d/README.md

 [![keypool-algorithm](https://raw.githubusercontent.com/TobiasBriones/images/master/gencesk-2d/gencesk-2d-prototype-2018/keypool-algorithm.png)](https://github.com/TobiasBriones/images/tree/master/gencesk-2d)
 <p align=center><strong>KeyPool Algorithm</strong></p>

+### Disclaimer
+Gencesk 2D Prototype 2018 is a prototype I wrote at that time, it should work really well at least in most of its usages but it might not fully work or it might have bugs.
+The project may also be incomplete as a game framework.
+For the actual game framework visit the master branch in this repository.

 ### License
 Gencesk 2D and Gencesk 2D Prototype 2018 are licensed under the [BSD 3-Clause License](https://github.com/TobiasBriones/gencesk-2d/blob/prototype-2018/LICENSE).